Chandu-4444/Chandu-4444.github.io/_posts/2022-09-21-gsoc-writeup.md

    }
 ```

 Now we need to batch the data for speeding up the training process.
 We'll use `load_genseq` function to do this batching.
 This funnction takes in the data and batches the input and pads the `OneHot` encoded target data with `<PAD>` token.
+This function also shifts the target by one token to the right and input by one token to the left.
+This is done to make the model predict the next token given the previous token.

 ```julia
 julia> batches = FastText.load_genseq(data, task, batch_size=4)